Bmorning/Notes/javascript.md

 ---

-`Regular expressions`  are used to find certain words or patterns inside of strings.
+`Regular expressions`  are used to find certain words or patterns inside of strings. example: `/\s+/gi`

 * `/` is the start of the regular expression.
 * `the` is the pattern we want to match.